Lille is a principal city in northern France and lies around 220km south-west in distance from Amsterdam. Lille is known as Rijsel in Dutch.

 Holders of Dutch Railways NS discount cards receive a slight fare reduction off the standard Intercity fare for the Netherlands segment of travel.

 The 2 stations in Lille are located about 400m apart.
 Gare de Lille Europe handles mainly high speed rail services whilst Gare de Lille Flandres has more Intercity and provincial lines.
-It is easy to walk between the 2 stations – via the large Euralille shopping centre.
+It is easy to walk between the 2 stations – past the large Euralille shopping centre which lies between them.

 As Belgium, France and the Netherlands are members of the Schengen Zone agreement you do not need to go through a passport control check when travelling between Amsterdam and Lille.
 However we have experienced French border agents coming on to the Intercity train before arrival in Lille Flandres.

 How to book train tickets online: Amsterdam-Lille rail tickets can be easily booked at the NS International site – various combinations of Intercity and high-speed trains are available.